 A female singer possessing a large voice wishes to enter your Vocal studio/choral ensemble/talent agency.
 She may possess exceptional stamina, mature focus to the tone, developed vibrato, or a dynamically unencumbered vocal phonation.
 In other words, you have at hand a young female singer whose voice will stand out from the majority of your singers, whose surprising volume is not caused by stridency, nasality, or an overly bright or forward vowel placement.

-If you wish to be interviewed in person, by phone or by Skype please provide your name, a brief explanation of your choral expertise, your contact information, and the best time you can be reached.
+If you wish to be interviewed in person, by phone Zoom please provide your name, a brief explanation of your choral expertise, your contact information, and the best time you can be reached.

 © 2013 Anita Protich